eProsima/fastdds-visualizer-plugin/docs/rst/user_manual/dynamic_data_types.rst

 In order for |ddsvisualizer| to discover automatically the data type of a topic, the |fastdds| publisher that may interact with the application must be configured to send this information.
-There are two main configurations that has to be taken into account:
+There are two main configurations that have to be considered:

 Generate DataType
 =================

-In order for Fast DDS to be able to retrieve the data type description, it must have the TypeInformation.
+In order for |fastdds| to be able to retrieve the data type description, it must have the TypeInformation.
 In case that the |fastdds| application is already using the *Dynamic Types* API, this TypeInformation will be already available for the :code:`DomainParticipant`.